 We all want to avoid a situation where we are in lockdown in our own homes.
-If we all do our bit to slow down the transmission of Coronavirus COVID-19 now, we’ll be safely enjoying the trails with each other sooner.
+If we continue to do our bit to slow down the transmission of Coronavirus COVID-19, we’ll be safely enjoying the trails with each other sooner.

 What we know – what will be open and what will not?

 - Forest Enterprise have indicated that they intend to open a number of their car parks from the 13th May 2020.
 The following car parks will be still closed on 13th May 2020 – https://www.forestryengland.uk/carpark-closures?utm_source=social&utm_medium=organic&utm_campaign=covid

 - Derbyshire County Council have also announced that their country parks and car parks will be open, not too many of these are in the Peak District though.
 No visitor centres will be open – https://www.derbyshire.gov.uk/council/news-events/news-updates/news/derbyshire-to-re-open-countryside-car-parks.aspx